belajar-lab/6001x-Rust/hangman/README.md

     Sorry, you ran out of guesses.
 The word was else.
 </details>

-On the next page, we'll break down the problem into logical sub-tasks, creating helper functions you will need to have in order for this game to work.
+We'll break down the problem into logical sub-tasks, creating helper functions in order for this game to work.